ondrej-smola/antalya-examples/README.md

 # Altinity Antalya Examples Project

-Altinity Antalya is a new branch of ClickHouse designed to integrate real-time analytic query with data lakes.
+Altinity Antalya is a new branch of ClickHouse code designed to integrate real-time analytic query with data lakes.
+This project provides documentation as well as working code examples to help you use and contribute to Antalya.

+## Antalya Goals and Roadmap

-## Goals of Antalya
+The main goals of Antalya are as follows.

+* Enable real-time analytics to work off a single copy of data that is shared with AI and data science applications.
+* Provide a single SQL endpoint for native ClickHouse and data lake data.
+* Use open table formats to enable easy access from any application type.
+* Separate compute and storage; moreover, allow usres to scale compute for ingest, merge, transformatino, and query independently.

+Antalya will implement these goals through the following concrete features:

+1. Optimize query performance of ClickHouse on Parquet files stored S3-compatible object storage.
+2. Enable ClickHouse clusters to add pools of stateless servers aka swarm clusters that handle query and insert operations on shared object storage files with linear scaling.
-* Adapt ClickHouse to use Iceberg tables as shared storage.
+3. Adapt ClickHouse to use Iceberg tables as shared storage.
-* Enable ClickHouse clusters to extend existing tables onto unlimited Iceberg storage.
+4. Enable ClickHouse clusters to extend existing tables onto unlimited Iceberg storage with transparent query across both native MergeTree and Parquet data.
-* Support novel analytic architectures that integrate ClickHouse with tools like Spark and pyiceberg.
-* Scale ingest, compaction, transformation, and query easily and independently.
-* Allow users to query native ClickHouse and shared Iceberg data seamlessly using a single SQL connection.
-* Simplify backup and DR by leveraging Iceberg snapshots.
+5. Simplify backup and DR by leveraging Iceberg snapshots.
-* Maintain full compability with upstream ClickHouse features and bug fixes.
+6. Maintain full compability with upstream ClickHouse features and bug fixes.

+At this time Antalya builds demonstrate features 1, 2, 3 (partially), and 6.

+## Licensing

-Antalya is licensed under Apached 2.0.
+Antalya is licensed under Apache 2.0 license.
 There are no feature hold-backs.

-This project provides documentation as well as working code examples to help you use and contribute to Antalya.

 ## Quick Start

-See the [Docker Quick Start](./docker/README.md) to try out Antalya in a few minutes using Docker.
+See the [Docker Quick Start](./docker/README.md) to try out Antalya in a few minutes using Docker Compose on a laptop.

+## Scalable Swarm Example

+For a fully functional swarm cluster implemention, look at the [kubernetes](kubernetes/README.md) example.
+It demonstrates use of swarm clusters on a large blockchain dataset stored in Parquet.

 ## Antalya Binaries